RepoSileo/MDF_Base_For_Crack/README.md

 How to use this?

-Move the MyDockFinder files to Program
+Move the MyDockFinder files to Programm

 After that, open launcher64.exe or launcher32.exe